dominiksalvet/risc63/readme.md

 > 64-bit processor used within my bachelor thesis.

 RISC63 is the processor prototype of the custom [RISC64 architecture](https://github.com/dominiksalvet/risc64).
 It is a **purely 64-bit RISC processor** with pipelining described in VHDL.
-Being built on such a modern processor architecture, it features the following traits:
+Being built on such a different processor architecture, it features the following traits:

 * 16-bit instructions
 * 64-bit loads and stores